acisops/acis_anomaly_pages/source/fep_thresholder.rst

 How is this Anomaly Diagnosed?
 ------------------------------

+Most likely the anomaly will occur out of COM and we will be notified by V&V that one of the CCDs in an observation is missing every other exposure after some point in the observation.

-Both of the following symptoms may be noticed:
+These symptoms may be noticed:

-* Data System Operations reports the anomaly to us at V&V time.
-* Exposure numbers on the impacted chip will be red on the PMON page, indicating dropped frames, but that can happen for a number of reasons (ratty comm, telemetry saturation, this anomaly).
-The telemetry will probably not saturate for this anomaly, and reported event rates will look normal for the affected chip.
-In addition, only odd or even frame numbers will be reported for that chip.
+*  Every other frame will be missing for one CCD after some point in the observation.
+The data before this point should contain all frames.
+If the anomaly occurs in realtime COM, the exposure numbers on the impacted CCD will be red on the PMON page, indicating dropped frames.
+But this can happen for a number of reasons (ratty COM, telemetry saturation, and this anomaly).
+The telemetry will probably not saturate for this anomaly, and reported event rates may look normal for the affected CCD.
+In addition, only odd or even frame numbers will be reported for that CCD.

+* After the anomaly occurs, there may be a region of the CCD for which events had been reported but for which no additional events are reported

+* After the anomaly occurs, there may be events that are reported on consecutive (undropped) frames.
+These events will have the same chipx,chipy values but the pulse heights will change slowly from frame to frame as the delta overclock values change.
+The raw pulse heights for the event and the bias values are not changing, but the overclock values are changing from frame to frame.
+This can lead to an event being reported at the same position on consecutive frames until the overclock values change such that the event grade changes to a grade that is not accepted.

 What is the first response?
 ---------------------------

+NOTE: We are still deciding whether it's appropriate based on the above symptoms to attempt to run the DEA FEP Diagnostics SOP.

-If this anomaly is noticed during an observation, and there is time either during the current comm or a following one (still on the same obsid), we have `a SOP <http://cxc.cfa.harvard.edu/acis/cmd_seq/dea_fep_diags.pdf>`_ written to intervene if the observation with the anomaly is still in progress to dump diagnostic data.
+If this anomaly is noticed during an observation, and there is time either during the current comm or a following one (still on the same obsid), we have `a SOP (DEA FEP Diagnostics SOP)<http://cxc.cfa.harvard.edu/acis/cmd_seq/dea_fep_diags.pdf>`_ written to intervene if the observation with the anomaly is still in progress to dump diagnostic data.

 * Send an e-mail to sot_red_alert and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.

 * Prepare a CAP and submit it for review to cap_review@ipa.cfa.harvard.edu

 * The steps below should also be followed, as appropriate.

 If not, we need to:

 * Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr)

 * Process the dump data and get access to the CXC products

 * Notify sot_yellow_alert and/or brief the 9am telecon

 * Convene a telecon at the next reasonable moment.
 This would include the ACIS team as above.
-Approval by MIT via e-mail is a possible alternative.
+Agreement by MIT via e-mail is a possible alternative.

-* Examine data from the next observation, because the setup for the next observation should clear the problem.
+* Examine data from the next observation, because the setup for the next observation will likely clear the problem.
+This will almost certainly be true if the FEP power is cycled, and may also work if only the video boards are cycled (verifying with MIT).

 .. |sop_diagnostics| replace:: ``SOP_ACIS_DEA_FEP_DIAGNOSTICS``
 .. _sop_diagnostics: http://occweb.cfa.harvard.edu/occweb/FOT/configuration/procedures/SOP/SOP_ACIS_DEA_FEP_DIAGNOSTICS.pdf